How to choose your first super fund

 Why your first super fund is an important decision

 Your super is your money, and you should choose a super fund you trust to grow your savings for the future.
-If you don't nominate a super fund when you start your first job, your employer will set you up as a member of their default fund.
+If you don't nominate a super fund when you start your first job and you don’t have an existing ‘stapled’ super fund, your employer will set you up as a member of their default superfund.
 You can check with your employer to find out more and make the decision that’s right for you.

 In Australia, there are several types of super funds, but most people are with either an industry fund or a retail fund.
 When you’re choosing your first super fund, it helps to understand the difference.